MicrosoftDocs/sql-docs/docs/reporting-services/subscriptions/data-driven-subscriptions.md

 -    Distribute a report to a fluctuating list of subscribers.
 For example, you can use data-driven subscriptions to distribute a report throughout a large organization where subscribers vary from one month to the next.
 Or, you can use other criteria that determine group membership from an existing set of users.

--   Filter the report output using report parameter values that are retrieved at run time.
+-   Filter the report output by using report parameter values that are retrieved at run time.

 -   Vary report output formats and delivery options for each report delivery.